icinganalysis/icinganalysis.github.io/content/basics/intermediate_toolset.md

 as I have seen similar language for some commercial software.
 For any software that you use, you should be familiar with the license.

-I have found the python programming language to be the most productive, portable, interoperable, and reusable option of those that I have used (C, Fortran, Java, Javascript, Matlab, spreadsheets with code extensions, and a few others).
+I have found the Python programming language to be the most productive, portable, interoperable, and reusable option of those that I have used (C, Fortran, Java, Javascript, Matlab, spreadsheets with code extensions, and a few others).
 However, you might opt for (or be mandated to use) a different toolset.
-(For the few cases where high performance computation is really required, I use FORTRAN.)
+(For the few cases where high performance computation is really required, I use FORTRAN. [^1])

 If you opt for a different toolset, some example input files are provided in a .csv format, which any toolset can presumably read.